Apirone/apirone-sdk-php/README.md

 ### Database and Logs handlers

-To connect library to your database-engine and log-engine you need to create two callback functions and pass them to the library.
+To connect library to your database-engine you need to create two callback functions and pass them to the library.

 Db handler example for php MySQLi
 ```php